igomezv/igomezv/README.md

-Physicist, data scientist and writer.
+Computational physicist and writer.
 Currently working as a postdoctoral researcher at UNAM.

 Research interests: Bayesian inference, artificial neural networks, machine learning and cosmological models of Dark Energy.